Hokkien Mee 福建炒蝦麵 is admittedly one of my favourite local hawker food, and I know of people who enjoy dapaoing (takeaway) this dish.

 Operating since 1968, Come Daily 天天来炒福建虾面 is one of the popular stalls at Toa Payoh Lor 1 that serve up Fried Hokkien Mee.

-If you come during peak-hour weekends, the waiting time can be from 45 minutes to an hour.
+If you come during peak-hour weekends, the waiting time can be from 45 minutes to an hour or more.
 However, you will be given a buzzer so you can spend the time eating at other stalls.
 (Tip: You can also make a call +65 9671 7071 to pre-order.)

 Their Hokkien Prawn Mee is fried with a combination of rice noodles and egg noodles with prawns as the main ingredient, topped with bits of pork crackling.